 ...you are a client of a vendor that uses Scrum to develop its product and both are involved in Sprint Planning.
-You are trying to decide which PBIs to schedule in the next few iterations or Sprints.
+You are trying to decide which Product Backlog Items (PBIs) to schedule in the next few iterations or Sprints.
 The Product Ownership role most likely lies on the client side.

-The Development Team is working with just one client, so that the relative value of individual Product Backlog Items is clear, using the client as an oracle.
-The Development Team can readily estimate the PBIs at hand.
+The Development Team is working with just one client so the relative value of individual Product Backlog Items is clear, using the client as an oracle.
+The Development Team can readily estimate the PBI at hand.

 ✥ ✥ ✥

 One in the hand is worth two in the bush, and short-term developments should deliver value as early as possible.
 While an ROI-Ordered Backlog can deliver the highest overall lifetime value, enterprises with quarterly targets don’t want to wait a lifetime to realize such value.
 It is sometimes more important to realize reasonable value now than to optimize net-present value over the long term.
 Fixed-scope, fixed-cost projects are an example of when you want to realize value close to the time of client engagement.

 In top-down (structured, hierarchically decomposed) development, the developers often don’t get good guidance as to the relative business value of the features required.
 They may spend a lot of effort (time and money) on low-value features.
 Everyone wins if the enterprise achieves high value early.

 From the client’s standpoint, some features are essential and some “would be nice to have.”
 By common economics (the Pareto Principle), 80 percent of the business value comes from 20 percent of the features.
 To the degree clients are engaged in ordering the backlog, they can get the highest value for their investment.
 If the client agreement is set up to pay the vendor for time and materials, or if it is a fixed-cost contract, the vendor loses little or nothing as a consequence of such reordering.
 Particularly in service-intensive businesses, the cost of a Sprint is constant.